ticgal/yagp/README.md

 - **Auto-renew tacit contracts**: When a contract is set as tacit, its Initial contract period will auto increment with renewal date.

+- **Fixed Menu**: GLPI menu becames sticky, and it will not slide up.

+- **Go to ticket**: Add a new search box on the top bar to access a ticket by number.
+It will change your current entity if it needs to.

 ## Galego